 In its enabling legislation and in the numerous cases that have been brought under the Act, it has been stated many times that the CFA seeks to:

-- Stop commercial sales and advertising practices which by design are intended to induce customers to purchase merchandise or real estate by unlawful practice(s) that may include acts of commission and also acts of omission, meaning silence or failure to disclose.
+- Stop commercial sales and advertising practices which, by design, are intended to induce customers to purchase merchandise or real estate by unlawful practice(s) that may include acts of commission and also acts of omission, meaning silence or failure to disclose.

-- Promote the disclosure of relevant and meaningful information to enable consumers to make informed decision(s) when selecting and then purchasing products and services.
+- Promote the disclosure of relevant and meaningful information to enable consumers to make informed decisions when selecting and then purchasing products and services.

 - Award money damages to prevent unconscionable commercial practices in connection with the sale or advertisement of merchandise, products, services, and real estate.

-- Compel merchants and sales people to adopt practices that minimize the opportunity to engage in consumer fraud by requiring the use of written agreements.
+- Compel merchants and salespeople to adopt practices that minimize the opportunity to engage in consumer fraud by requiring the use of written agreements.

 When you are a consumer, the law can be a powerful weapon for good if you have the unfortunate experience of working with an unethical contractor or a deceptive merchant.